WhyNotHugo/django-afip/docs/usage.rst

 You are now ready to start creating and validating receipts.
 While you may do this via the admin as well, you probably want to do this programmatically or via some custom view.
+Note that the admin views provided do very little validations - it's generally intended as a developer tool, though it's known to be used for invoicing by a few people who understand it's limitations.

 Example
 ~~~~~~~